akeneo/pim-api-docs/content/rest-api/permissions.md

 ::: tips
 Having trouble creating proposals on one given product?
-As soon as your product is at least owned in one category by your API user group, the API will directly apply the updates, instead of creating a draft and then a proposal.
+As soon as your product is at least owned in one category by your API user group, the REST API will directly apply the updates, instead of creating a draft and then a proposal.
 So make sure your product is only classified in categories that are not owned by your API user group.
 :::